wenewzhang/mixin_network-nodejs-bot2/README.md

 Before you write any code, you need to create an app by following [tutorial](https://mixin-network.gitbook.io/mixin-network/mixin-messenger-app/create-bot-account).

-Remember to [generate parameter](https://mixin-network.gitbook.io/mixin-network/mixin-messenger-app/create-bot-account#generate-secure-parameter-for-your-app) write down required infomation: user id, session id, private key.
+Remember to [generate parameter](https://mixin-network.gitbook.io/mixin-network/mixin-messenger-app/create-bot-account#generate-secure-parameter-for-your-app) and write down required infomation: user id, session id, private key.
 These three parameter is required in config.js file soon.